 We’re guessing you’ve been before if you’re looking at hikes in Kolob Canyon.
 This is a place many second time visitors in Zion go to get away from those insanely busy trails in the main canyon.

 We have included all 4 of Kolob Canyons hikes on our list of the 20 most amazing hikes in Zion National Park.
-One in easy, two in moderate and one in strenuous.
+One is easy, two are moderately difficult and one is strenuous.

 The only other way to escape Zion’s main canyon crowds is to hike a wonderful trail called The Subway in the Kolob Terrace are of the park, but you need to apply for and win a permit.